kolbyn24/Notes/02 - Secondary Categories/02 - Phishing.md

                 - Mail configuration – follow hack tricks article
                 -  Install snapd and make sure it is running - https://snapcraft.io/docs/installing-snapd [kali_setup_of_snapd](https://snapcraft.io/docs/installing-snap-on-kali)
                 - Gophish config – follow hack trick article (skip the wget command)
+                - DNS setup can be found in the examples at the bottom of the page.
                 - dmarc.
 Under domains section in linode, add a TXT record.
 Hostname is `_dmarc`  and value is `v=DMARC1; p=none`
                 - dkim. [main walkthrough](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-dkim-with-postfix-on-debian-wheezy).
 Once that is setup, add a TXT record with the hostname `main._domainkey` and the value of `v=DKIM1; h=sha256; k=rsa; p=MIIBIjANBg...` the value of p comes from `cat mail.txt`.
 You have to append the second line of the p parameter to the end of the first line and add that to your txt record.
                 - spf.
 Add a TXT record.
 Hostname is blank, value is `v=spf1 mx a ip4:ip.ip.ip.ip ?all` I.E. `v=spf1 mx a ip4:66.228.36.51 ?all`